abbreviatedman/spellbound/data/quotes.md

 504
 00:23:36,808 --> 00:23:40,326
-And why are they...
+And why are they…
 Yes, we lived it.

 505
 00:23:40,334 --> 00:23:43,275
-Uh, have a blast or... all: Adios.
+Uh, have a blast or… all: Adios.

 506
 00:23:43,283 --> 00:23:45,454